Zamiell/stardew-valley/Min-Max_Guide.md

 * Go to Pierre's and buy the backpack upgrade (2,000g).
 * Fish at the mountain lake until 2 AM, then pass out.
 * At the end of the day, you should get:
-  * Fishing 9 --> 10
+  * Fishing 9 --> 10 (choose Angler profession)
 * If you do not get fishing level 10 today, then you will get it after the next day of fishing.
-This does not change the route at all.
+This does not change the route in any meaningful way.

 ### Spring 10